Find a Qualified Attorney Near You

 Issues With Ending a Domestic Partnership

-In California, breakups must be started by filing a petition.
-This petition should be filed with a California Superior Court.
-The process will then look similar to divorce proceedings.
+In California, breakups must start with a petition filed with a California Superior Court.
+The process is similar to the divorce process.
 California authorizes one partner to be ordered to provide financial support to the other.

-It may still be necessary to start other legal proceedings to resolve child custody, property, or other issues.
+Other legal proceedings may still be necessary to resolve child custody, property, or other issues.
 Marriage and domestic partnerships have important differences when it comes to these issues.
 While registered domestic partners share a committed relationship, the legal aspects differ.

 Without the benefits of marriage, domestic partners may face challenges.
 It is crucial to understand these distinctions before making decisions.
 Consider this before deciding about health insurance, social security, or property division.

-Additional Considerations for Couples Considering Ending a Domestic Partnership
+Additional Considerations for Couples Considering Terminating a Domestic Partnership

 Several jurisdictions phased out their domestic partnership laws in the wake of the Supreme Court’s 2015 decision.
 This decision held that same-sex couples have a constitutional right to marry.
 Lawmakers in these places concluded that domestic partnerships were no longer needed.
 However, the repeal also impacted opposite-sex couples in domestic partnerships.